In the series of posts about “Simplicity Parenting”, here how to reduce your child’s screen…

 Are you overwhelmed by Social Media?

 Does it influence the way you parent your children?
 Did you discover Montessori on a Facebook group?
 Or on Pinterest?
 Or through a Montessori blog or Instagram pictures?
 I’ll share with you 8 tips to use social media wisely as a parent to help you on your Montessori journey.

 How did you discover Montessori?

 Did someone chat with you in a Facebook group about some Montessori toys?
 Were you searching for “toddlers activities” on Pinterest?
 Maybe you came across a mum’s blog or several Montessori inspired parenting blogs or Instagram pictures of activities on a tray.

 I discovered Montessori before Social media was a thing.

 11 years ago, I moved abroad.
-I started a blog to tell our adventures in Ireland for our family.
-It was even a “private” blog just to share in an easy way.
-Blogging was already a thing but mainly as a kind of online journaling to share with a selected audience.
+I started a blog to tell our adventures in Ireland as a family.
+It was even a “private” blog just to share easily.
+Blogging was already a thing but mainly as a kind of online journaling to share things with a selected audience.

 I didn’t discover Montessori online.
 I discovered Montessori first hand, by working in a Montessori nursery.

 And when she was a few weeks old, my husband came home one night telling me about this new website called “Facebook”.

 He told me you can search your school’s friends on it and say hi and post pictures.
 To no surprise to anyone, I went on it.